malaybaku/VMagicMirror/docs/pages/english/docs/external_tracker.md

 Check `Apply LipSync using External Tracker Data`, to utilize mouth motion capture from the external app.

 <div class="row">
-{% include docimg.html file="./images/tips/ex_tracker_40_replace_lipsync.png" customclass="col l6 m6 s12" imgclass="fit-doc-img" %}
+{% include docimg.html file="./images/docs/ex_tracker_40_replace_lipsync.png" customclass="col l6 m6 s12" imgclass="fit-doc-img" %}
 </div>

 This feature turns off microphone based lipsync automatically, which leads less CPU load on the PC.

-There is also another feature that, the external app gets mouth shape by camera, so your motion will be reflected when your mouth moves silently.
+There is also another feature that, the external app gets mouth shape by camera, so your motion will be reflected even when your mouth moves silently.

 On the other hand, the tracking precision decreases when the device cannot see your mouth (mainly because of mic or hop guard).